kaizeenn/aureus-mobile/README.md

-# Aureus - Personal Finance Tracking App
+# Aureus - Personal Finance Tracking APK

 Aureus is a personal finance tracking application built with React, TypeScript, and Capacitor.
 It supports multi-account wallets, transfers, custom categories, and JSON backup/restore.